 A dynamic marketplace means change.
 And change brings opportunity.
 For nearly two decades the Marketing Brain Fodder blog has been a source for ideas, tools and strategies central to the development and marketing of a sustainable professional services practice.

-Some accomplish it with a pen mightier-than-any-sword.
+Some accomplish it with a pen — mightier-than-any-sword.
 Some with eloquent oratory.
-For many the tool is as simple as an invitation — how may I help you?
-Or the offer of a cup of cold water Some speak volumes with the sheer force of example.
-Whatever the methodology, real leaders encourage conversations — around core ideas, fundamental values, consequential agendas, and aspirational vision.
+For some the tool is as simple as an invitation — how may I help you?
+Or the offer of a cup of cold water A few speak volumes with the sheer force of example.
+Whatever the avenue or methodology, the voice of real leaders encourages conversations — around core ideas, fundamental values, consequential agendas, and aspirational vision.

 With the caveat that there isn’t a cookie-cutter that fits every situation, a successful business development plan will create sustained visibility, deliver measurable value to the target, and facilitate the opportunity for a face-to-face pitch.
 While the specifics for how to execute at each phase will vary, this graphic is offered as an initial way to think about the path your efforts follow.Visit